Body Language of Love And Dating is a video course by Vanessa van Edwards teaching people how to read body language.

 Vanessa goes on to explain how do we know if someone is attracted to us.
 She lists five solid ways:

-There are 3 different type of gazing, and intimate gazing is the way we show attraction:
+There are 3 different types of gazing, and intimate gazing is the way we show attraction:

 Power gazing is looking at someone’s eyes and then forehead.
 Your gaze stays high and you want to use Power Gazing during business meetings or negotiations.

 Social Gazing happens when you look at eyes and mouth.

 Intimate gazing is eyes and chest -not eyes to boobs, eyes to chest-.
 If you want to send a signal you like someone, you should drop your gaze to their chest area.

-The direction of someone’s toes will tell you about their mental activity.
+The direction of someone’s Feet will tell you about their mental activity.

 Vanessa goes into the intimate, personal and social zones people tend to use when keeping their distances with other people.

 You can gauge how close people feel with you by looking at how close they get to you.
 You can use peoxemics in two ways: show them how close you want to be when speaking with them.
 Or by planting: stand and see how close they get.